cosmos/sdk-tutorials/hands-on-exercise/5-ibc-adv/4-ibc-app-steps.md

 Currently, ports must be bound on app initialization.
 In order to bind modules to their respective ports on initialization, the following needs to be implemented:

-1. Add port ID to the `GenesisState` proto definition:
+1. Port ID in the `GenesisState` proto definition:

    ```diff-protobuf
       @@ proto/leaderboard/genesis.proto